kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 *Gloves: Strength Enhancer* - Found on Taris, Sith Governor's corpse
 - This is used for the +1 Strength; from levels 4 to 8 and at level 12, it nets us an extra +1 modifier.

+*Armband: Brejik's Armband* - Found on Taris, Brejik's corpse
+- This optional equip makes the Sith Governor easier to survive by providing Damage Resistance: 5/- vs. Slashing.
+This also helps against Kath Hounds, Kinrath, and anyone wielding a vibrosword, such as the Rakata Warriors on Lehon.

+*Shield: Echani Shield* - Found on Dantooine, Casus Sandral's corpse

-*Body: Jedi Knight Robe* - Found on Dantooine, Nemo's remains
+*Body: Jedi Knight Robe* - Found on Dantooine, Nemo's corpse
 - We must use Robes to use our Force powers (mainly Speed), and this is the best convenient robe to get.
 Optionally, you can loot a chewed Twi'lek corpse at the mouth of the Krayt Dragon cave for a Jedi Master Robe but the extra 1 defense really isn't worth it.

 *Weapon: Double-bladed Lightsaber* - Found on Taris, Brejik's corpse
 - We borrow Bastila's lightsaber for the run (and probably give it back afterwards).
 The crystals we use are as follows:
   - Sigil Crystal: Placed after Dantooine, used for +1 Attack
-  - Solari Crystal: The best crystal in the game and the reason we try to stay Light-aligned (see below).
-Placed after Korriban and kept there for the entire run.
   - Krayt Dragon Pearl: Good damage boost, but essential for the +3 Attack boost.
-Replaces the Sigil Crystal after Tatooine.

-*Belt: Adrenaline Amplifier* - Found on Taris, Sith Governor's corpse
-- Forgoing the CNS Strength Enhancer means there aren't really any good convenient belts to use.
-We get this one for free and it bumps up our Reflex save a little bit.
+Placed after Tatooine and kept there for the rest of the run.
+  - Solari Crystal: The best crystal in the game; placed after Lehon so that we can ignore our alignment almost entirely, but have better fights on Star Forge.

+*Belt: Nerve Amplifier Belt* - Bought on Tatooine from Mic'Tunan'Jus Orgu (1000 Credits)
+- This provides the crucial Immunity: Mind-Affecting that we used to get from our Implant slot.
+We actually get two of these and give one to Carth for the Leviathan so he doesn't get [Duration Glitch](<../Techniques/Glitchless Tricks#duration-glitch>) Stunned.

-All of our equipment should be equipped by the time we leave Dantooine, with the exception of the lightsaber crystals.
+All of our equipment should be equipped by the time we leave Tatooine, with the exception of the Solari crystal.
 We'll also use the Combat Suit and various vibroblades while on Taris.

 ## Credit Route

 The new route has a very streamlined credit route, since we no longer need 8500 credits for the CNS Strength Enhancer.
-Because of this, we make do with only 4 shopping trips during the run; there is a backup shopping trim if you're short on stims as well.
+Because of this, we make do with 5 shopping trips during the run; there is a backup shopping trim if you're short on stims as well.
 Our shopping is as follows:

 *1. Larrim on Taris*
-- Sell: Nonessential items to reach ~1362 Credits
+- Sell: Nonessential items to reach ~1014 Credits
-- Buy: 2x Computer Spike (550 Credits total)
+- Buy: 1x Computer Spike, 1x Sonic Grenade, 2x Concussion Grenade, 1x Frag Grenade, 1x Battle Stimulant (792 Credits total)

 *2: Zelka Forn on Taris*
-- Buy: Nerve Enhancement Package, 6x Adrenal Alacrity (800 Credits total)
+- Buy: 4x Adrenal Alacrity (200 Credits total)

 *3. Selkath Merchant on Manaan*
-- Buy: 2x Hyper-Adrenal Alacrity, 3x Hyper-Adrenal Strength (500 Credits total)
+- Buy: 1x Hyper Battle Stimulant, 2-3x Hyper-Adrenal Strength (4-500 Credits total)

-*4. Czerka Shop on Korriban*
+*4. Mic'Tunan'Jus Orgu on Tatooine*
-- Sell: Unneeded Items to reach ~7000 Credits
+- Sell: Unneeded Items to reach ~6066 Credits
-- Buy: All Medpacs and Hyper/Echani Stimulants (6100 Credits total)

-*Optional shopping if you are short on stims:*
-*5: Eli Gand on Kashyyyk*
+- Buy: 4x Life Support Pack, Nerve Amplifier Belt, 1x Adrenal Alacrity, 1x Adrenal Strength, Bantha Fodder (1701 Credits total)

+*5. Czerka Shop on Korriban*
-- Buy: All Hyper Stims (500 Credits total)
+- Buy: 10x Life Support Pack, 5x Echani Battle Stimulant, 5x All Hyper Adrenal Stimulants, 2x Hyper Battle Stimulant (4400 Credits total)

-We get most of our credits for the Korriban shopping trip from selling the Cardio Power System that we get as reward for completing "Mission for the Republic" for Roland Wann on Manaan.
+We get most of our credits for the Tatooine and Korriban shopping trips from selling the Cardio Power System that we get as reward for completing "Mission for the Republic" for Roland Wann on Manaan.
 The rest comes from selling the items we've accumulated up to that point; we loot one or two optional things to get enough credits for all the medpacs and stims we need.

+### Skipping Zelka

+If you get a random Adrenal Alacrity drop from the Endar Spire (0.83% chance), it is possible to skip shopping with Zelka completely, saving approximately 10 seconds.
+If this is done, the two subsequent shopping trips change as follows:

+- *Selkath Merchant on Manaan*
+  - Buy: 2x Adrenal Alacrity, 1x Hyper Battle Stimulant, 2-3x Hyper-Adrenal Strength, 1x Hyper-Adrenal Stamina (6-700 Credits total)
+- *Mic'Tunan'Jus Orgu on Tatooine*
+  - The same, except don't buy the two stimulants as you've already bought them on Manaan

+The detailed route below will describe how to use your stims if you do get the random Alacrity drop.

 ## Alignment Route